From Challenge to Change: Design Principles for AI Transformations: Findings

 The summary of the literature review constitutes the core of the proposed BSE-informed framework, fulfilling the objective of RQ\textsubscript{1}.
 This foundation was formed as follows into dimensions and DPs.

-\paragraph{\textbf{Agile Culture} — emphasizes adaptability and experimentation to navigate uncertainty and enable effective AI integration} \begin{itemize} \item \textbf{Encourage Experimentation through pilot projects}: Because in early stages unawareness and misconception are common, therefore experimentation can facilitate understanding of the real capabilities. \item \textbf{Set short-term wins}: Because early trust is fragile, therefore bounded pilots with visible benefits reduce resistance and create momentum. \end{itemize}
+\paragraph{\textbf{Agile Culture} — emphasizes adaptability and experimentation to navigate uncertainty and enable effective AI integration} \begin{itemize} \item \textbf{Encourage Experimentation through pilot projects}: In early stages, unawareness and misconceptions are common; therefore experimentation can facilitate understanding of the real capabilities. \item \textbf{Set short-term wins}: Trust in early phases is fragile, therefore bounded pilots with visible benefits reduce resistance and create momentum. \end{itemize}

-\paragraph{\textbf{AI Strategy Design} — aims to define a coherent vision, aligning AI initiatives with organizational objectives, and considering contextual constraints} \begin{itemize} \item \textbf{Be aware of parameters within the external environment, such as regulations}: Because external parameters, such as regulations, impose constraints, therefore systematic monitoring of these factors enhance strategic responsiveness and institutional compliance. \item \textbf{Design tailored solutions, considering the unique nature of the domain}: Because each organizational context has unique requirements, for example regarding data privacy, therefore each tool has to conform to the domain-specific demands. \end{itemize}
+\paragraph{\textbf{AI Strategy Design} — aims to define a coherent vision, aligning AI initiatives with organizational objectives, and considering contextual constraints} \begin{itemize} \item \textbf{Be aware of parameters within the external environment, such as regulations}: External parameters, such as regulations, impose constraints; therefore systematic monitoring of these factors enhance strategic responsiveness and institutional compliance. \item \textbf{Design tailored solutions, considering the unique nature of the domain}: Each organizational context has unique requirements, for example regarding data privacy; therefore each tool has to conform to the domain-specific demands. \end{itemize}

-\paragraph{\textbf{AI Strategy Evaluation} — ensures continuous monitoring and assessment of AI integration progress} \begin{itemize} \item \textbf{Continuously evaluate the integration process}: Because AI progress is continuous and rapid, therefore strategy evaluation and adaptation is necessary. \item \textbf{Define and monitor KPIs for integration goals}: Because measurable indicators translate abstract objectives, such as the balance between automation and human presence, into observable outcomes, therefore establishing KPIs enables data-driven evaluation and adaptive management. \end{itemize}
+\paragraph{\textbf{AI Strategy Evaluation} — ensures continuous monitoring and assessment of AI integration progress} \begin{itemize} \item \textbf{Continuously evaluate the integration process}: AI progress is continuous and rapid; therefore strategy evaluation and adaptation are necessary. \item \textbf{Define and monitor KPIs for integration goals}: Measurable indicators translate abstract objectives, such as the balance between automation and human presence, into observable outcomes; therefore establishing KPIs enables data-driven evaluation and adaptive management. \end{itemize}